jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

-We enjoy stories because they're so simple.
+We enjoy stories so much because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
+There is no debate.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

 We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.